 What Changes Are Needed in Post-COVID Curriculum Reform?

 Post-COVID curriculum reform requires moving beyond temporary fixes to address fundamental gaps between policy intentions and classroom implementation.
 Schools must balance knowledge acquisition with practical skills and personal development while integrating digital literacyas a core competency.
-The most effective reforms focus on creating flexible, student-centered learning experiences that prepare learners for future uncertainties.
+The most effective reforms focus on creating flexible, student-centred experiences.
+These experiences prepare learners for future uncertainties.

-It is safe to say that when the World Health organisation (WHO) declared the COVID-19 outbreak as a pandemic, our lives changed immensely.
+When the World Health Organisation (WHO) declared COVID-19 a pandemic, our lives changed enormously.
 The pandemic brought about abrupt changes, losses and challenges to many across the globe.
 Online platforms, new software, masks, social distancing were only few of the new characteristics of the educational setting.
-In the field of contemporary education, teacher educators went beyond the call of duty and took on completely different modes and pedagogical approaches to their practices, while also coaching their students on how to cope with their new school norm, whether this was online or onsite.
-Post-COVID we have been given time to reflect on central aspects of compulsory education and based on what we have experienced these past two years, now is the right time for deep re-evaluation of our curriculum aims in order to make it more meaningful, effective and to proactively contribute to whatever the future may bring.
+In modern education, teacher educators went beyond their normal duties.
+They used completely different teaching methods whilst helping students cope with new school routines, both online and onsite.
+Post-COVID, we have had time to think about key parts of compulsory education.
+Based on our experiences over two years, now is the right time to deeply review our curriculum aims.
+This will make education more meaningful, effective and help prepare for future challenges.

 Key Takeaways